The PhD project encompassed three studies.

 Research Design and Outputs

-This PhD project uses mixed-methods and has two main objectives:
+This PhD project uses mixed-methods and had two main objectives:

 - Establish the prevalence of low-intake dehydration amongst older adults (≥65 years), in community and long-term care settings - Systematic Review protocol

-- Explore and understand how people living with dementia drink in a care home setting.
+- Explore and understand how people living with dementia drink in a care home setting (D-DRINC Study A & B)

 An Inclusive approach to understand drinking, for people living with dementia in a care home.

-In order to explore and understand how people living with dementia drink in care homes, we are carrying out an in-depth ethnographic case study within a care home in Norfolk.
+In order to explore and understand how people living with dementia drink in care homes, we carried out an in-depth ethnographic case study within a care home in Norfolk.

-Within the D-DRINC study, we will be observing and interviewing care home residents living with dementia, care staff (any role and any grade), visiting health professionals and family caregivers/visitors.
+Within the D-DRINC study, we observed and interviewed care home residents living with dementia and care staff (any role and any grade) for approximately 5 months, and recorded over 100 hours of observations.
+We were unable to consent, visiting health professionals and family caregivers/visitors to this study.

 For more information about the study, please view the short research summary: